DonBoscoBlaiseA/AWS-Cloud-Practitioner-Notes/AWS Notes.md

 Autoscaling Group(ASG) to EC2: Add 3 AZ for availability and you can set it to scale based on different parameters like CPU utilization at 50%

-Load Balancer(ALB): It will check the target group(list of instances).
+Application Load Balancer(ALB): It will check the target group(list of instances).
 Create target group and set health check.
 It will check the website and if it doesnt get 200 OK signal, it will send traffic to another healthy instance.
 The number of times it can fail to consider the site unhealthy and the number of times it can succeed to consider the site healthy can be set.
 Add Load Balancer to ASG.
 Use DNS of load balancer to access the website instead of ip of instance.
 Add load balancer dns to route 53, to use load balancer when accessing website
 *ASG always used together with ALB, because ALB acts as the entry point

 Connecting ASG and ALB: